KSanders7070/ERAM_2_GEOJSON/Program Overview.md

   - `GeoMapRecord`
     - All records for a GeoMap.
     - May contain multiple.
+    - This value will be used to create the name of the folder where the children objects are output.
     - `GeomapId`
-      - (String) ID for the GeoMap
+      - (String) ID for the GeoMap.
-      - Create a library for this "GeomapId" value.
     - `BCGMenuName`
       - Ignore.
     - `FilterMenuName`